anjalipatel-tech/anjalipatel-tech/README.md

 # 🎯 Career Objective

-Seeking an opportunity as a **Full Stack Developer** where I can contribute to meaningful projects, enhance my technical expertise, and continue learning while building impactful web applications.
+Seeking an opportunity as a **Full Stack Developer** where I can contribute to impactful projects, enhance my technical expertise, and grow as a software developer while building scalable web applications.

 ---

 # 📈 GitHub Journey

-- 🚀 Building real-world projects
+- 🚀 Building real-world MERN projects
-- 💻 Improving coding skills
+- 💻 Strengthening problem-solving skills
-- 🌱 Learning modern technologies
+- 🌱 Learning modern web technologies
-- ⭐ Exploring open-source development
+- ⭐ Contributing to open-source projects

 ---